-- 2.3 The types of complaints addressed by this Policy are as follows: - Delays in responding to an inquiry or request for information. - Failure to deliver a service. - Treatment or attitude exhibited by a staff member, including allegations of discrimination. - Complaints concerning building safety. - 2.4 Customers have the flexibility to raise complaints through various channels, including by telephone, via our website's online form, in-person communication, letters, and social media.
+- 2.2 A resident does not need to explicitly use the word 'complaint' for us to recognise it as such.
+Even if a complaint is submitted through a third party or representative, we will still handle it in accordance with our Complaints Policy. - 2.3 The types of complaints addressed by this Policy are as follows: - Delays in responding to an inquiry or request for information. - Failure to deliver a service. - Treatment or attitude exhibited by a staff member, including allegations of discrimination. - Complaints concerning building safety. - 2.4 Residents have the flexibility to raise complaints through various channels, including by telephone, via our website's online form, in-person communication, letters, and social media.
 Attachments like pictures or letters can be attached to webform submissions and included as additional evidence.

-2.5 If a customer needs help making a complaint, we'll assist them during the first contact, which can also be made via the My PA app, letter, telephone, in person, email, our website, social media, or customer feedback.
+2.5 If a resident needs help making a complaint, we'll assist them during the first contact.